-Toyota Sienna owners have reported 32 problems linked to brake disc pads (under the service brakes category).
+Toyota Sienna owners have reported 32 problems related to brake disc pads (under the service brakes category).

-The car is a 2011 Toyota Sienna.
-Vehicle identification number (VIN) of the vehicle is 5TDYK3DC7B_.
 When I hit the brakes around 60 mph I felt that the front wheels was shaken, vibrates and felt rough at the steering wheel and brake pedal.
 I took it to the dealer and they said that the rotors were rusty and warp because the heat.
 They cut the rotors.
 No charge.
 Now, I had the same problem with 23000 miles.
 Same excuse.
 The rotors were rusty and warp and they said they have to be cut and to replace the pads.
 Also, they said that the brake fluid needed to be change. $559.
 00 was the charge.
 I had no choice.
 My life depends on the brake.
 My complaint is that there is a factory defect with these rotors and the brakes.
 I had so many cars in my life and I never had this problem of rotors been warp because overheating.
 Millions of cars runs every day at 65 mph and I don't hear that every 5,000 miles they have to cut the rotors because overheating.
 I believe this is a factory defects and that they should replace the rotors at no cost to me.
 Please, I need to know where I can file a formal complaint to Toyota, since the dealer is trying to rip me off.
-The failure date was 05/12/11.

 See all problems of the 2011 Toyota Sienna.

-The car is a 2002 Toyota Sienna.
-Vehicle identification number (VIN): 4T3ZF13C92_.
 Since we purchased the car we have had problems with the brakes squeeking.
 We have had the brakes replaced multiple times and have even upgraded the brakes to an improved quality brake pads by the dealer.
 However the brakes have gotten worse as the car has gotten older.
 The brake pedal is very spongy and tends to go down to the floor when stopping.
 When stopping in emergency situations the brakes make a horrible crunching noise.
 Since December 2010 I have had 3 instances where I needed to stop quickly.
 Each time the brakes made the crunching noise and the braking distance was longer than would be expected.
-It was 12/06/10 when this brake disc pads issue occurred.

 See all problems of the 2002 Toyota Sienna.